 Daniel S. Loeb

-Dan Loeb is a Trustee of the United States Olympic Committee, the Museum of Contemporary Art in Los Angeles, Students First New York, and Mt Sinai Hospital, where he established the Ronald M. Loeb Center for the study of Alzheimer’s Disease in memory of his late father.
+Daniel is a trustee of the U.S. Olympic and Paralympic Foundation, the Museum of Contemporary Art in Los Angeles, and the Mount Sinai Health System, where he established the Ronald M. Loeb Center for Alzheimer’s Disease in memory of his late father.
 He is a Member of the Council on Foreign Relations.
-Daniel Loeb is also the Chairman of the Board of Success Academies Charter Schools.
-Dan Loeb launched and has funded the Human Rights Campaign’s initiative to protect LGBT rights globally in the face of increasing discrimination.
+Daniel also serves as the Chairman of the Board of Success Academy Charter Schools.

-Daniel Loeb graduated from Columbia University with an A.B. in economics in 1983.
-He has endowed the Daniel S. Loeb Scholarship for undergraduate study there and received Columbia’s John Jay Award for distinguished professional achievement.
+Daniel graduated from Columbia University with an A.B. in economics in 1983.
+He has endowed the Daniel S. Loeb Scholarship for undergraduate study there and received the school’s John Jay Award for distinguished professional achievement.